Klemens46/Technology-Assessment-Model--GUI-console-adaptable/README.md

 Methods overview:

-These files contain a computer simulation model.
+These files contain a two-part computer simulation model.
-It's a decision analytic model and its core is a probabilistic model that calculates the standard outputs of a modern cost-effectiveness analysis.
-The scripts itself mention some research papers on the methods that we used.
+It's a decision analytic model and its core is a probabilistic model.
+This calculates the standard outputs of a modern cost-effectiveness analysis (part 1).
+It also aims to estimate the value of running a trial comparing two different technologies (part 2).
+The scripts itself mention research papers on the methods that are used.
+The core model is a state transition model.

-Further it also simulates a trial and also patient pathways after entering the hospital and after discharge at home.
+The second part simulates using one technology alongside a trial of new and current technologies.
-The analysis is designed to estimate the gross monetary value of a clinical trial as well as costs and benefits per patient.
-This part that is estimating the gross trial value needs further work before being reliable enough to use as help in making real-life decisions.
+The analysis is designed to estimate the gross monetary value of a clinical trial and costs and benefits per patient.
+This analysis includes technology life time, sample size, and other variables.
+The second part needs further work before being reliable enough to use as help in making real-life decisions.

-Notes on running of these R software scripts:
+Notes on running the R software scripts:

 The script '1_master.R' has the base case model in it and needs to be run first.
-Then comes the script '2_compute_enpvsi.R', which has the ENPVSI model in it.
+Then comes the script '2_compute_enpvsi.R', which has the trial simulation model in it.
 All other scripts are called from within those two initial scripts.

-If needed, the additional script 'save_other_e_results.R' saves other results of the ENPVSI model as files.
+If needed, the additional script 'save_other_e_results.R' saves other results of the trial model as files.

+I tried to comment the code as good as possible.
+Again, please feel free to contact me if you have any questions or concerns.